nckcem/webhooks/docs/no-toc/webhooks-general-guide-no-toc.md

 **Event Type:** `use_case_custom_field_updated`

-Triggered when a custom field is created, updated, or removed from a use case.
+Triggered when custom metadata is updated. `customFieldId` can be used to determine what custom field has been updated.
+In this case, a custom field called `Target Review Date` with an ID of `qPSHywBSDF9HXwBVvrwKJ2` has been updated.

 #### 4.3.1 Example Payload